 The Bat Jungle It’s a simulated jungle environment with live bats swooping around.
 I once lived in a cave (true story) that had a section where the bats lived.
 It terrified me every time I went there to get a store of logs.
 My tip: tie your hair back, ladies (and some gents).

 I took this picture en route from Monteverde to San Jose.
 I rarely write about the journey between two places but this view was too beautiful not to share.

 15. Step inside a Ficus Trees

-This is one of the few free things to do in Monteverde.
+This is one of the few free activities in Monteverde.
 Let’s start by addressing the fact that ficus are the serial killers of the tree world.
 Wrapping around and strangling the original tree, the mature ficus ends up with a hollow core where it’s murdered victim once thrived.
 All I’m saying is don’t grow roots while you stand inside.

 16. Hike to El Tigre waterfall